mckees/checkbox-opencl-regression/README.md

 Since snaps are immutable, it is not possible to modify the content of the scripts or the test cases.
 Fortunately, Checkbox provides a functionality to side-load a provider on the DUT.

-Therefore, if you want to edit a job definition, a script or a test plan, run the followinf commands on the DUT:
+Therefore, if you want to edit a job definition, a script or a test plan, run the following commands on the DUT:

 ```shell
 cd $HOME